renderorange/Git-Lint/README.md

      1 file changed, 1 insertion(+), 1 deletion(-)
     blaine@base ~/git/test (master) $

+# ADDING NEW CHECK MODULES

+`git-lint` can be configured to load check modules from a local directory using the `localdir` configuration setting.

+To load modules from a local directory, add the lint `config` setting, with `localdir` key and directory location to the git config file.

+    [lint "config"]
+        localdir = /home/blaine/tmp/git-lint/lib

+In this example, we're adding a new commit check, `Flipdoozler`.
+Create the local directory and path for the new module.

+    $ mkdir -p /home/blaine/tmp/git-lint/lib/Git/Lint/Check/Commit

+Then add the new check module.

+    $ vi /home/blaine/tmp/git-lint/lib/Git/Lint/Check/Commit/Flipdoozler.pm
+    package Git::Lint::Check::Commit::Flipdoozler;
+    ...

+Update the commit check profile to use the new module.

+    [lint "profiles.commit"]
+        default = Whitespace, IndentTabs, MixedIndentTabsSpaces, Flipdoozler

+`git-lint` will now warn for the check contained in Flipdoozler.

+    blaine@base ~/git/test (master +) $ git commit
+    git-lint: [commit] test - Flipdoozler (line 18) blaine@base ~/git/test (master +) $

 # ENABLING CHECKS FOR REPOS

 To enable as a `pre-commit` hook, copy the `pre-commit` script from the `example/hooks` directory into the `.git/hooks` directory of the repo you want to check.